StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SELECT.md

 The size of the query result set needs to be limited because of the large amount of data in the table or because the where clause does not filter too much data.

-Instructions for use: The value of the limit clause must be a numeric literal constant.
+Instructions for use: The value of the LIMIT clause must be a numeric literal constant.

 Example：